usertxt/discordbot/README.md

 ```
 >Note: Use the lowercase three letter symbol for your BASE_CURRENCY currency or the API won't fetch the information properly.

+**IMPORTANT**

+Always back up your config file, the changes that are made on the repository might replace your local config file with the default one.
+Some steps have been taken to help mitigate this problem, however you should always keep your API keys and tokens safely backed up elsewhere.

 ## Cogs

 ### Admin